 All natural canvas used as a painting surface must be sized.
 Size is the term for a diluted adhesive that penetrates the fibers of the canvas, makes it less absorbent, and provides a buffer against oil paint.
 If you use acrylic gesso as the primer, sizing the canvas will also prevent something called support induced discoloration (SID).

-I apply two layers of PVA size with a 2" house paint brush, carefully working the size into the weave of the linen so it is well absorbed and doesn't pool on the surface.
-The water in the size causes the linen to tighten up after five minutes or so.
+Starting in the center of the linen and working outwards, I apply two layers of PVA size with a 2" house paint brush, carefully massaging the size into the weave of the linen so it is well absorbed and doesn't pool on the surface.
+The water in the size causes the linen to tighten up after a few minutes.
 The linen is allowed to dry between applications.

-It is almost impossible to fill all the holes of the linen using PVA size alone.
-Also, putting too much size on the surface of the canvas can limit the adhesion of subsequent layers of gesso or primer.
-Yet, if you don't seal the holes in the linen, the primer that's subsequently applied is likely to bleed through to the back side of the linen.
-This is a bit unsightly but not a concern for the long-term survival of the linen (because it's buffered by the size layers).
-Trying to prevent bleed through by applying too much size can be a problem as the adhesion of the grounds can be compromised.
-To remedy this, I apply a sealing layer.
+It is almost impossible to fill all the holes of the linen using PVA size alone, and putting too much size on the surface of the canvas can limit the adhesion of subsequent layers of primer.
+Yet, if you don't seal the holes in the linen, the primer will bleed through to the back side of the linen.
+Although this is not really a concern for the long-term survival of the linen (because it's buffered by the size layers) it can easily be prevented by applying a sealing layer.

 After the final layer of size is dry, the linen is gently sanded, then brushed free of dust.
 A thin layer of clear acrylic gesso is then applied, brushing it carefully into the weave of the linen with a large brush (I use the same 2" house paint brush that I use for the size).
-The clear acrylic gesso is prepared by mixing: 1 part acrylic matte medium, 1 part marble dust and 2 parts water.
+The clear acrylic gesso is prepared by mixing acrylic matte medium with marble dust and water.
+I've tried mixing these in various proportions and found that 4 parts medium, 1 part marble dust and 2 parts water works well.
+Adding too much marble dust makes the gesso brittle.

 I've found by experimentation that it's OK, and perhaps better, to wait to re-stretch the linen until after this layer of sealer is applied.
-If it looks very creased or wrinkled then go ahead and re-stretch it gently.
+But if it looks very creased or wrinkled then re-stretch as soon as the size is dry.

 With the linen now sized and sealed, it's time to get busy with the primer.
 Before going further, lightly sand down the linen and brush off any dust.

-The next steps come down to personal preference: you could simply apply another coat of the clear acrylic gesso if you prefer a natural linen look; for a traditional white canvas you can apply layers of white acrylic gesso; for an oil primed linen I would recommend starting with a layer of white acrylic gesso before adding a layer of oil primer because it's makes the oil primer much easier to apply.
+The next steps come down to personal preference: you could simply apply another coat of the clear acrylic gesso if you prefer a natural linen look; for a modern white canvas you can apply layers of white acrylic gesso.
+For oil-primed linen I would recommend starting with layers of white acrylic gesso before adding a layer of oil primer.

 The first layer of gesso always looks a little patchy.

-The white acrylic gesso should be applied thinly.
+The layers of white acrylic gesso should be applied thinly.
+Make sure that the gesso is worked in to the surface of the canvas so that the holes are filled.
 Adding a little water makes it easier to apply.

-Adding more layers of primer will fill in more of the weave and make the canvas even smoother.
+As you add more layers of primer the weave will become filled and the canvas will get smoother.
 If you prefer to work on an acrylic ground, then all you need to do is add more layers of gesso until you have a surface texture that appeals to you.

-I prefer to paint on an oil-based ground so I apply at least one layer of oil-based primer over the top of the layer of white gesso.
-I've found that a medium texture linen is acceptable for painting with up to four layers of primer in total (the clear sealer, one acrylic, two oil).
-Since smoother grades of linen have less weave to fill in, they require fewer layers of primer if you still want to keep some canvas texture.
-In this case you might want to go straight from the clear acrylic sealer to a layer of oil primer.
+I prefer to paint on an oil-based ground so I apply at least one final layer of oil-based primer over the top of the layer of white gesso.
+I've found that a medium portrait texture linen is acceptable for painting with up to four layers of primer in total (the clear sealer, two acrylic, one oil).
+Finer grades of linen have less weave to fill in and will require fewer layers of primer.

 I apply oil ground with a 1" bristle brush (one with fairly stiff bristles) as oil-base primer is too thick to apply with the same large brush used for the acrylic gesso.
 You may find it difficult to work with at first, but it's all in the technique.
 This short video explains how to get good coverage with the primer.